-The goal of the gathering is comradery and to discuss common experiences, unique as women, in the pursuit of improving reclamation.
+The goal of the gathering is comradery, networking, and to discuss common experiences, unique as women, in the pursuit of improving reclamation.
 With the expansion of ASRS’s reclamation reach beyond mining and the size of the ASRS annual meeting, WWR is another tool we can use to empower women to have confidence in our abilities to advance our careers in reclamation science, mentor the future generation of professionals, and to improve the lives of everyone through our interactions.
 While a number of books and podcasts are available on this topic, see for example, the podcast, How to get more women in science, with Athene Donald (nature.com), WWR is a forum that offers women another opportunity to make new connections.

 It is often easier in a smaller setting, such as WWR, to meet new people, which we hope leads to feeling less isolated at the ASRS meeting, especially if you are a new member or do not have a large network.
 These new connections may allow you to enjoy the conference even more as it expands the number of people you know and talk to more easily about presentations, products, methods, all while learning more about each other.
 It is these new connections that can become friendships which often add to our reasons to attend the annual ASRS meetings year after year.
 Therefore, we encourage you to continue to maintain a connection with a mentor or peer you may have met this year.